software-mansion/cairols/CONTRIBUTING.md

 Install [Scarb via ASDF](https://docs.swmansion.com/scarb/download.html#install-via-asdf) and ensure you have installed the version we require in our [ `.tool-versions`](.tool-versions).

+Make sure [git](https://git-scm.com/install/) is installed and available in `PATH` env, it is required to build CairoLS correctly.

 This document assumes that you are using Visual Studio Code with the [Cairo extension](https://marketplace.visualstudio.com/items?itemName=starkware.cairo1) as the editor of choice for running CairoLS against.